Set Current Location

 The Presbytere, built in 1790, was originally called the "Ecclesiastical House."
 It served as a courthouse and a commercial business before becoming one of five buildings in the French Quarter that make up the Louisiana State Museum.
 Exhibits focus on paintings, furniture, pottery, clothing and every kind of craft or relic imaginable, as long as it illustrates Louisiana's culture and colorful past.

 The center of all cultural activities, the French Quarter is the oldest neighborhood in New Orleans.
-The city of New Orleans was literally built around the main square of what was then known as the Vieux Carré after the city's founding in 1718.
+The city of New Orleans was built around the main square of what was then known as the Vieux Carré after the city's founding in 1718.
 However, most of the area's buildings come from the early 19th Century, when the city was acquired in the Louisiana Purchase.
 Although originally settled by French Creoles, by the early 20th Century they were mostly gone from the French Quarter and bohemian culture began to boom in the area.
-Today, you will pass architectural delights like Jackson Square and its Saint Louis Cathedral as you saunter down the streets.
+Architectural delights like Jackson Square and its Saint Louis Cathedral are highlights of the neighborhood.
 The French Quarter's single most famous landmark, Bourbon Street, is a nightlife mainstay, being the main drag of Mardi Gras.
-Replete with rich architectural history and cultural implications, the French quarter is thronged by people of all ages.
+Replete with rich architectural history and cultural implications, the French Quarter truly encapsulates New Orleans vibrant spirit.

 The Cathedral of St. Louis IX, King of France was first built in 1718, but became an established parish in 1720.
 The current cathedral is not the original, but a rebuilt expansion of the third version of the cathedral, built in 1789.
 In 1964, Pope John Paul II designated the cathedral as a Minor Basilica.
 The graceful beauty of the St. Louis Cathedral and its surrounding courtyards in the French Quarter makes it a sight to behold.
 Located on a bank of the Mississippi River, the cathedral is considered one of the greatest symbols of Catholicism on the North American continent.